-Students bringing a firearm to school or knowingly possessing firearms at school shall be expelled for not less than twelve (12) months.
-The superintendent shall have the authority to recommend this expulsion requirement be modified for a student on a case-by-case basis.
-For purposes of this portion of this policy, the term "firearm" includes any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, or any explosive, incendiary or poison gas.
+Students bringing firearms to school or knowingly possessing firearms at school will be expelled for not less than one year.
+The superintendent has the authority to recommend this expulsion requirement be modified for students on a case-by-case basis.
+For purposes of this portion of this policy, the term "firearm" includes, but is not limited to, any weapon which is designed to expel a projectile by the action of an explosive, the frame or receiver of any such weapon, a muffler or silencer for such a weapon, any explosive, incendiary or poison gas, or otherwise defined by applicable law.